kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 ## List artifacts

-To find the information about artifacts reported to a specific pipeline in Kosli use `kosli list artifacts` command
+To find the information about artifacts reported to a specific flow in Kosli use `kosli list artifacts` command

 ```
 $ kosli list artifacts --flow creator